diyan/pywinrm/README.md

 $ pip install pywinrm[kerberos]
 ```

-### To use CredSSP authentication you need these optional depdencies
+### To use CredSSP authentication you need these optional dependencies

 ```bash
 pip install pywinrm[credssp]